ryzenboi98/gym-app/README.md

 # Costumer Gym Platform

 Application developed for a gym, all the code produced is private.
-Checkout the app in [this](https://crffv-gym.com/) link
+Checkout the app in [crffv-gym.com](https://crffv-gym.com/)

 ## app in a nutshell
 * An application for the managment of a gym